 - supply written confirmation to the tenant and email a copy to email@example.com within 28 days of the completion of the investigative or remedial work.

-If a landlord has had an inspection carried out before the Regulations came into force and they have complied with all relevant requirements, the next test will not be due until 5 years have passed from the date of the report, or sooner if the report specifies a shorter period.
+If you have had an inspection carried out before the Regulations came into force and you have complied with all relevant requirements, the next test will not be due until 5 years have passed from the date of the report, or sooner if the report specifies a shorter period.

 This is a summary of the regulations.
 A full copy of the regulations can be found at Legislation.gov.uk.